GautamGupta/bb-legacy-plugins/clickcha/trunk/readme.txt

 = Does Clickcha support other languages? =

 Not at the moment but multi-language support will be added soon.
-If you wish to help with the translations please write to [contact us](http://clickcha.com/feedback/ "Contact").
+If you wish to help with the translations please [contact us](http://clickcha.com/feedback/ "Contact").

 = Can you add a feature X? =